toshirokubota/single-page-developer-portfolio/README-template.md

 ### What I learned

+- using background to embed an image

+- form validation with css

+- disabling/enabling button only when all input elements are valid

+- changing the color of icons

+- incorporating background patterns was not consistent

+- inserting an exclamation icon in one of input boxes was ad-hoc

+- positioning of images was not confusing and still not clear

 Use this section to recap over some of your major learnings while working through this project.
 Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.

 To see how you can add code snippets, see below: